scott-guthridge/pylibvna/docs/source/cal-examples.rst

    :language: python

-Two Port Reflect Only
+Two-Port Reflect Only
 ---------------------

 In this example, we calibrate a two-port VNA for reflection measurements only, useful in cases where we don't need to make through measurements.
 This example demonstrates using multiple solvers simultaneously and saving more than one calibration in the same calibration file.
+To keep the example simple, we're using perfect standards.

 .. literalinclude:: ../../examples/2PR-calibrate.py
    :language: python